 So Who in the World is Mrs. Padilly?*

 It’s my pen name, creative outlet, and traveling alter ego.

 - DIY PROJECTS for restoring & glamping your trailer.

 - DIY PROJECTS for living life in the outdoors in your own backyard.

-- PADILLY’S TRAVEL TIPS from Texas and beyond; see her INTERACTIVE TRAVEL MAP.
+- PADILLY’S TRAVEL JOURNAL and TIPS from her boating, camping, and road trip adventures; including her INTERACTIVE TRAVEL MAP.

 Then follow this blog by entering your e-mail below.

 And don’t forget to click on the “Happy Camper” printable (located below or in the right column) to download a 5×7, high quality digital print.

 This print is my way of saying “Thank You!” for taking the time to read my About page, and learning a little more about this Texan known as Mrs. Padilly.

 I hope you decide to follow along, and